For China, Turkey missile deal a victory even if it doesn't happen

 Chinese military experts say the system performed well in live tests for the Turkish Defence Ministry.

-It also signals that China's sprawling defence industry is poised to become a low cost supplier of high technology weaponry alongside its rapidly expanding sales of basic military equipment including small arms, artillery, armoured vehicles, general purpose vehicles and older generation missiles.
+It also signals that China's sprawling defense industry is poised to become a low cost supplier of high technology weaponry alongside its rapidly expanding sales of basic military equipment including small arms, artillery, armored vehicles, general purpose vehicles and older generation missiles.

 CHINESE MILITARY EXPORTS SOARING